-In Ontario, What is the Maximum Amount that Can Be Claimed in Small Claims Court?
+In Ontario, What is the Monetary Limit for Small Claims Court?

 On January 1st 2020, the Small Claims Court Limit Increased to $35,000 Per Plaintiff.
 Accordingly, Whereas More Than One Plaintiff May Be Involved, It is Possible That a Defendant is Sued for Multiples of the $35,000 Limit.

 Understanding the Maximum Claim Allowable Within Small Claims Court

 In Small Claims Court litigation, from time-to-time, two or more Plaintiffs were harmed by the same Defendant.
 Often the Plaintiffs speak of damages approaching or above the Small Claims Court jurisdictional $35,000 maximum stated within section 1(1) of O. Reg.
 626/00 as amended and effective January 1 2020.
 The Plaintiffs, preferring that the matter be heard expeditiously within the Small Claims Court while also preferring to pursue the respective claims individually or jointly in a manner that minimizes any amounts that must be abandoned to bring their claims into the jurisdiction of the Small Claims Court.
 It is fortunate that the applicable law is such that each person (human or entity) with a cause of action providing an independent right of action may bring a claim in the Small Claims Court at the $35,000 maximum.
 It is unfortunate, as it appears that some Small Claims Court litigators, and perhaps even some deputy judges, misunderstand the terms 'cause of action' and 'right of action' and thereby misinterpret and misapply Rule 6.02 of the Rules of the Small Claims Court which is the rule that forbids a Plaintiff from splitting a cause of action for the purpose of bringing a claim into the monetary jurisdiction of the Small Claims Court.